nre-learning/antidote/docs/platform/curricula/lessons/presentations.rst

       value as the application root.

 VNC
-  Not currently supported - coming soon!
+  Not currently supported - `coming soon <https://github.com/nre-learning/antidote-web/issues/65>`_!

+  When this is implemented, it will use Guacamole's Web VNC client to provide access, in the tab, to a graphical connection to a desktop displaying GUI applications running on the Endpoint.